Western Sahara Autonomy Proposal: Baker Plan

 The fighting continued till 1 September 1991 when a UN mission brokered peace a ceasefire in the region.
 There have been various proposals by both the parties in the United Nations.
 James Baker, an American diplomat in the region worked out a couple of settlement plans, called Baker Plan after 1997.
 In the first plan, he proposed autonomy to the region with foreign affairs and defense managed by Morocco.
-The plan was rejected by Polisario and Algeria indicating that any proposal without independence could not be accepted.
+The plan was rejected by Polisario, indicating that any proposal without independence could not be accepted.
 They also argued that the count of natives should be based on the census of 1975 and not based on migrants from Morocco in the interim period.
 The second proposal called for a referendum after five years of autonomy.
 The plan was accepted by Morocco initially, but later rejected quoting that any plan with proposal of independence could not be accepted.
 The plan was rejected by Morocco and Baker left the position in 2004.